 Why visit your Optometrist for Post LASIK?

-After your LASIK surgery, our optometrists will want to see you 24-48 hours after to ensure that your eye is healing smoothly.
+If you’ve had post LASIK in Alexandria, Virginia, our optometrists will want to see you 24-48 hours after to ensure that your eye is healing smoothly.
 It is also important to see your eye doctor yearly for eye checkups or exams.
 This will not only ensure seamless healing but regular visits are also needed to safeguard your eye health.
 As part of the natural aging process, your eye health or vision is going to change, even after LASIK.
 Regular eye exams help in catching any potential eye problems early.